DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 <div class="col" markdown="1">

 The DCL loss consistently upper bounds the NSCL loss, and the two become closer for tasks with more classes.
-When \(C\) is large, for example \(C = 100\), the bound becomes quite tight.
+When $C$ is large, for example $C = 100$, the bound becomes quite tight.
 Moreover, the NSCL losses of DCL-trained and NSCL-trained models are comparable at convergence, indicating that optimizing DCL already leads to a representation regime close to the one favored by NSCL.

-### The gap scales as predicted with \(C\)
+### The gap scales as predicted with $C$

 </div>